Calendar icon June 28, 2023

 Daniel says: “The problem with the standard income statement is that it doesn't often give property management owners and entrepreneurs a lot of clarity on specific operational shifts that they need to make in your business.
 When you implement the NARPM Chart of Accounts, you can then implement a whole suite of metrics that does give you that operational clarity and insight to drive action and improvement in your business.”

-Best Practices to Increase Profitability
+How to Increase Profitability in Property Management

 Increasing profitability takes time and should be done in a few different steps across your business model.
 These steps are the same whether you are a large or small business.